 • End-User Interface: The End-User Interface enables the interaction of the end users with the iFLEX Assistant.
-In the second phase, it should equip the users with the ability to set their preferences and assist them in managing both energy and flexibility.
+In the third phase, the user has ability to set their preferences and assist them in managing both energy and flexibility.
 The UI was designed with the intention to be as simple as possible, while at the same time providing the users with useful insights.
-The EUI is described in more details in Section 3.3.7.
+The EUI is described in more details in Section 3.3.88.